 Common signs and symptoms of penicillin allergy include hives, rash and itching.
 Severe reactions include anaphylaxis, a life-threatening condition that affects multiple body systems.

-Signs and symptoms of penicillin allergy often occur within an hour after taking a drug.
+Signs and symptoms of penicillin allergy often occur within an hour after taking the drug.
 Less commonly, reactions can occur hours, days or weeks later.

 - Skin rash